Fast track your treatment

 Our fixed-price packages include the cost of your surgery and all appropriate aftercare appointments.
 However, any pre-surgery diagnostic tests and your consultant’s outpatient appointment consultation fee are charged separately.

 Our flexible payment options help you spread the cost of your treatment across a time period that suits you.
-We offer fixed-term monthly payment plans over one to five years with no deposit required.
-If you decide to pay over 12 months, you will pay interest-free.
-If you are paying for a longer period, you will pay 9.9% APR.
+We offer fixed-term monthly payment plans over 10 months to five years with no deposit required.
+If you decide to pay over 10 months, you will pay interest-free.
+If you are paying for a longer period, you will pay 14.9% APR.

 If you have private health insurance, hernia surgery will usually be covered by your provider.
 Speak to your insurer directly to find out.